A good broker has no problem answering your questions. About their results, their fees, their process, and their references.

 Listing a business for sale isn’t the same thing as seeing the file through to closing.
 The process between going to market and the final signature is long, complex, and full of break points.

 Ask for the actual number of transactions closed over the last three years.
-That’s the only number that counts.
+That number tells you more than a list of announced engagements.

 A broker who closes consistently has a process that works.
 A broker who takes on many engagements but closes few has a problem somewhere.